adenm-10/stereo-cam/new_readme.md

 ---

-A low-computation, high-performance synced stereo vision driver for UVC cameras and ROS2.
+A low-computation, high-performance stereo vision driver for ROS 2.
 This package captures synchronized images from dual UVC cameras using OpenCV GStreamer and publishes them as ROS topics, with support for real-time stereo odometry via RTAB-Map.
 Designed and tested on the Raspberry Pi 5, it's ideal for embedded SLAM and mobile robotics applications.

 > 📈 Successfully used to map a 4-aisle research building with 10+ waypoints using full RTAB-Map stereo odometry on a Raspberry Pi 5.
 Full project info can be found [here](https://github.com/ucf-sd-spsu25g10), and a demo video found [here](https://youtu.be/ynSF1JhdaX4?t=409).

 ---

-## 1. Features at a Glance
+## Features at a Glance

 * Software-level synchronized stereo capture
 * Raw image publishing using `image_transport`